-Brighten every Mom's day with meaningful Mother's Day gifts from Positive Promotions that honor those women who touch the lives of all around them.
+Brighten her day with meaningful gifts from Positive Promotions that honor those women who touch the lives of all around them.
 Our custom-printed tote bags and high-quality pens will continually remind them of your love and admiration, or try beautiful bookmarks that inspire women to embrace their faith.
-You'll also find lovely home and personal items, as well as useful promotional products like stationery, drinkware and religious gift ideas for Christian church-going Moms and Mothers of all beliefs.
+You'll also find lovely home and personal gifts for women, as well as useful promotional products like stationery, drinkware and religious-themed items for Christian church-going mothers of all beliefs.

-On Mother's Day or any day, give one of our exclusive themes, such as Mothers Plant the Seeds of Love and All Women Are Special, or customize a gift she'll treasure featuring your own special message.
-Whatever product you choose to make her smile, you'll find something perfect that uplifts and inspires women of faith and Moms everywhere.
+On Mother's Day or any day, give one of our exclusive themes, such as Blessed Is The Woman Who Walks With God and All Women Are Special, or customize a gift she'll treasure featuring your own special message.
+Whatever product you choose to make her smile, you'll find something perfect that uplifts and inspires women of faith everywhere.

 Traditional celebrations of mothers are often traced back to the ancient Greeks, who used their annual spring rites to honor maternal goddesses such as Rhea, or the ancient Romans' festival of Hilaria that paid homage to Cybele, the mother of the gods.
 Early Christians created a special day of worship for the Virgin Mary on the fourth Sunday of Lent, but this was later expanded to include all mothers and named Mothering Sunday, which is still observed today in England and other parts of Europe.